Valuative invariants for large classes of matroids: Applications to basic valuative invariants

+The purpose of this section is to explore the consequences of Theorem~\ref{thm:main} for some basic valuative invariants.
+In some cases, in order to be able to apply it, we first need to show their valuativeness.
+This will be done by leveraging the technical tools we have presented in Section~\ref{sec:polytopes}.

+The general framework developed in Section~\ref{sec:stressed-subsets-relaxations}, together with its geometric counterpart, allow us to recover and unify results appearing in various sources in a straightforward way.
+This includes the case of volumes and Ehrhart polynomials in work of Lam and Postnikov \cite{lam-postnikov}, Ashraf \cite{ashraf-volume}, Hanely, Martin, McGinnis, Miyata, Vindas-Mel\'endez, and Yin \cite{hanely}, and Ferroni \cite{ferroni3}.

+We also address an invariant that will be useful later in this paper: the Tutte polynomial.
+We prove useful formulas for the Tutte polynomials of elementary split matroids that we believe may be of independent interest.
+Also, by making use of Theorem~\ref{thm:main} and the bounds in Section~\ref{sec:large-classes}, we settle negatively a log-concavity question raised by Matt Larson.

-\section{The Volume}
+\subsection{The Volume}

-In the subsequent sections we are going to discuss several valuative invariants.
-We begin in this section by looking at the volume function of Example~\ref{example-volume} which is one of the most prominent examples.
 Our main goal is to present connections to known results in the literature \cite{ashraf-volume,ferroni2,hanely} which we then generalize.
-Another of our purposes is to illustrate the reader with the methods and usage of Theorem~\ref{thm:main}.
+Another motivation is to illustrate to the reader the methods and usage of Theorem~\ref{thm:main}.
 We leverage this easy setting to present the technique in a transparent way.